Nikon introduces the digital inverted microscope, Smart Imaging System “ECLIPSE Ji”

 Utilizing AI to accelerate research and development for drug discovery and biological studies.

-MELVILLE, NY - Nikon Corporation (Nikon) has announced the release of the smart imaging system “ECLIPSE Ji”, which utilizes AI to automate the acquisition and analysis of cellular images, streamlining research workflows involving cancer and nerve disease.
+AMSTERDAM, THE NETHERLANDS - Nikon Europe B.V. has announced the release of the smart imaging system “ECLIPSE Ji”, which utilizes AI to automate the acquisition and analysis of cellular images, streamlining research workflows involving cancer and nerve disease.
 The smart imaging system “ECLIPSE Ji”, a digital inverted microscope, will go on sale from September 8th.

 The “ECLIPSE Ji” features a microscope design without eyepieces.
 Combining this hardware with the NIS-Elements SE imaging software (sold separately, to be released alongside the “ECLIPSE Ji”) will enable standardized assays*1 that perform image acquisition, analysis, and data display.